fractal-analytics-platform/fractal-tasks-core/docs/tables.md

     "type": "feature_table",
     "region": { "path": "../labels/label_DAPI" },
     "instance_key": "label",
-    "encoding-type": "anndata",      # Automatically added by anndata "encoding-version": "0.1.0",     # Automatically added by anndata }
+    "encoding-type": "anndata",
+    "encoding-version": "0.1.0",
+}
 ```

 **Table columns**

-There is no specific constraint on which columns a feature table should have.
+A feature table must include the table which is defined in its `instance_key`
+attribute, e.g. the `label` one in the example above.

 ## Examples